-To get the initiative off the ground, the Council needed to make a case for the project and generate widespread, representative participation in the public consultation process.
+To get the initiative off the ground, the Council needed to make a case for the project.
+To generate widespread, representative participation in the public consultation process.

-While a high-profile project for Bath and Northeast Somerset Council, it was unknown outside of the organisation and therefore had no momentum among target groups.
+While a high-profile project for Bath and Northeast Somerset Council, it was unknown outside of the organisation.
+Therefore had no momentum among target groups.
 It was also critical the consultation was inclusive and had the support of hard-to-reach groups traditionally disengaged with the Council’s priorities.

 COVID added a further layer of complexity, forcing restrictions on public gatherings, immediately ruling out face-to-face engagement opportunities.

-Our priority was introducing the project to the widespread community and instigating insightful conversations with the general public, including hard-to-reach groups, and stakeholders to give them a voice and demonstrate advocacy for the project.
+Our priority was introducing the project to the widespread community and instigating insightful conversations with the general public.
+This included hard-to-reach groups, and stakeholders to give them a voice and demonstrate advocacy for the project.

-Our content and online strategy focused on creating a compelling, accessible narrative around the council’s vision for net zero and removing barriers to engagement and participation.
+Our content and online strategy focused on creating a compelling, accessible narrative around the council’s vision for net zero.
+We helped to remove barriers to engagement and participation.

 We began by developing an audience-focused narrative to tell a compelling story around the project.
-The narrative formed the backbone of communications and engagement assets designed to appeal to a diverse audience, including an animation, ‘fast facts’ visuals and targeted content.
+The narrative formed the backbone of communications and engagement.
+Assets were designed to appeal to a diverse audience, including an animation, ‘fast facts’ visuals and targeted content.

 Online consultation reached all pockets of the community using targeted social media channels.
-A thought-provoking, sharable content programme maximised our reach and prompted peer-led support for the consultation and vision.
+A thought-provoking, sharable content programme maximised our reach.
+The communications prompted peer-led support for the consultation and vision.

 Further engagement opportunities were created via public and stakeholder webinars.

-The consultation secured engagement and input from a broad audience representative of the community served by Bath and Northeast Somerset Council.
-More than 1,000 responses over a one-month period reflected the needs and priorities of a wide community base, including groups usually under-represented, to help the organisation confidently shape a range of solutions.
+The consultation secured engagement and input from a broad audience.
+They were representative of the community served by Bath and Northeast Somerset Council.
+More than 1,000 responses over a one-month period that reflected the needs and priorities of a wide community base.
+These responses included groups that are usually under-represented.
+This insight was used to help the organisation confidently shape a range of solutions.